 The My Hero Academia Season 4 release date coming quickly almost seems inevitable considering the international popularity of the anime series.
 But does the Boku no Hero Academia manga series provide enough source material for a quick turnaround or not?

 Bones studio C based the story on the My Hero Academia manga series by writer and illustrator Kohei Horikoshi.
-When the second cour of the third anime season started airing, the manga was already up to My Hero Academia Volume 19, while Volume 20 will be released in Japan on September 4, 2018.
+When the second cour of the third anime season finished airing in September 2018, the manga was already up to My Hero Academia Volume 20 in Japan.
+The release date for Volume 21 has not yet been announced.

 The official English translation by VIZ Media is not too far behind the Japanese release.
 Volume 14 was released in August 2018.
 The release date for Volume 15 is October 2, 2018; Volume 16 is scheduled for December 4, 2018; Volume 17 is set for February 5, 2019, and Volume 18 will come out on April 2, 2019.